True Dare Kiss

 True Dare Kiss is a six-part British television drama series, created by screenwriter Debbie Horsfield, that first broadcast on BBC One on 28 June 2007.
 The series follows the reunion of four sisters and a brother following the death of their estranged father, as they embark on a long journey to uncover the truth, revealing secrets surrounding a cataclysmic event in the past.
 The series, produced by Marcus Wilson, is set in the city of Manchester in the North-West of England.
-Filming began on the series on 8 January 2007.
+Filming began on 8 January 2007.
 The series featured a high-profile cast including Pooky Quesnel, Lorraine Ashbourne, Paul McGann, Dervla Kirwan, David Bradley and Paul Hilton.
 The complete series was released on DVD on 3 September 2007.
 Horsfield was interviewed about how the Manchester-based story came to life in the Manchester Evening News.